Putting the Chic in Psychic

 “For you.
 Many would disagree.”

-“Apparently many are psychopaths, then.”
+“Apparently, many are psychopaths, then.”

 “Agreed.”

 I drew a slow breath and let it go, trying to relax.
 No good.
-My rational brain had lost all control and my primal self had taken over.
+My rational brain had lost all control, and my primal self had taken over.
 A life of constant threat combined with endless torture had honed my survival instincts.
 It didn’t matter how nebulous my uneasiness was, or that I had no good reason to think trouble was on its way.
 Primitive me had decided to circle the wagons, raise all the drawbridges, and load all the weapons.
-In the space of a few seconds, the new, defenselessly happy me vanished and and the old me—scarred, jaded, and suspicious—returned.
+In the space of a few seconds, the new, defenselessly happy me vanished and the old me—scarred, jaded, and suspicious—returned.

 He visibly relaxed, and he looked up at me, his light brown eyes softening.
 He rolled onto his side so I could scratch his stomach.
 I obliged with a little chuckle.
 His eyes drifted shut.

 I smiled to myself.
 Even if Damon did mind, he’d have to get over it.
 Though how we were going to manage to have sex—if and when that time came—I didn’t know.
-I didn’t want an audience, furry or otherwise, and if we locked him in another room, I don’t if Ajax would rip down the wall thinking I was under attack or something.
+I didn’t want an audience, furry or otherwise, and if we locked him in another room, I don’t know if Ajax would rip down the wall, thinking I was under attack or something.

 I planned to be a noisy lover.